BloxDev-Hub/BloxDev-Hub/docs/Articles/Scripting/tables.md

 	```

 ## Thanks for reading!!!!
-Big thanks for reading this article, there are some things that I glossed over for the sake of making this article long and boring.
+Big thanks for reading this article, there are some things that I glossed over for the sake of making this article not long and boring.

 Here's some links to learn more about tables.